Understanding the relativistic overdensity of galaxy surveys: Flux and Volume Limited Samples

-Moreover, it should be noted that in order to extract or screen for the required sources, the instrument is fixed at the limit $m_{\rm lim}$; however, in order to determine the number (density) of these sources, the integral in \eqref{def:n_g} must be evaluated from $m_* \,{<}\, m_{\rm lim}$ up to $m_{\rm lim}$ (noting that a lower apparent magnitude corresponds to a higher flux).
-Consequently, the resulting distribution (density) depends on the sources' distance, and hence, on the sky volume $\upsilon(r)$ containing $r$, at redshift $z$.
-Given \eqref{m_lim}, it implies that intrinsically faint sources will not be detected by the the instrument, unless they are close enough; whereas, brighter sources are detected even at large distances away.
-Thus the given sample is {\it spatially not uniform}~\cite{Martinez:2002bk}.
-Besides, the sample will inherit all the factors affecting $M$, which are mostly redshift-dependent (see the discussion below \eqref{M_lim}, on $M_{\rm lim}$).
+Note that for a flux-limited sample, by having the same apparent magnitude, it implies that sources at higher redshifts must have higher luminosities (intrinsic brightness) in order to be detected by the instrument, i.e. sources at larger $\bar{r}$ must have lower $M$.
+In other words, since the resulting distribution density depends on the sources' distance---and independent of the apparent magnitude---it implies that intrinsically faint sources ($M \,{>}\, M_{\rm lim}$) will not be detected by the instrument even at a small distance, unless they are close enough (to the Earth); whereas, brighter sources ($M \,{\leq}\, M_{\rm lim}$) are detected even at a large distance away.
+This creates a gradient in the number density: $\partial\bar{n}_{\rm g}/\partial\bar{r} \,{\neq}\, 0$ (with $\partial\bar{n}_{\rm g}/\partial{m} \,{=}\, 0$).
+Thus, the given sample is spatially non-uniform \citep{Martinez:2002bk}.